 The Women’s Sailing Convention: (hosted by the SCYA) Held in Long Beach every year in February.
 This multi-day event has a number of speakers and hands-on activities, all taught by women sailors.
 Topics include items of interest for both racers and cruisers.

-The Women on the Water/Women at the Helm regatta: Held annually in Santa Monica Bay in September and sponsored by the ASMBYC.
+The Women on the Water/Women at the Helm regatta: Held annually in Santa Monica Bay in August and sponsored by the ASMBYC.
 This is a two-day regatta with two divisions: The Women on the Water division is comprised of an all-female crew, and the Women at the Helm division is a coed crew with a female skipper.
+Click here for more information.

 The Linda Elias Memorial Women’s One Design Regatta: Held annually in Long Beach in October and jointly sponsored by the Long Beach Y.C. and the Long Beach WSA.
 The event is held in LBYC’s fleet of matched Catalina 37s, with each crew comprised of 10-11 women.
 Teams come from as far away as Puerto Vallarta, Mexico, to compete.
 WSA of SMB typically sponsors one or two teams competing in this regatta and you can find the guidelines at the above link.